 - Neutral or monitored exchange: A third party will pick up the child for visitation and drop off the child after visitation so the parents do not make direct contact with each other.
 This can be helpful if there is a restraining order.

-- Telephone or video monitoring: Visitations occur remotely, via telephone or videoconference.
+- Telephone or video monitoring: Visitations occur remotely, via telephone or video conference.
 This is a good option if the non-custodial parent travels a lot or if a parent is in prison or a drug rehabilitation program

-- Therapeutic visitation: Visitation is monitored by a psychologist or social worker who can help facilitate the visitation.
+- Therapeutic Visitation: Visitation is monitored by a psychologist or social worker who can help facilitate the visitation.
 This is an option when the child has strong, negative emotions about the visit.

-When supervise visitation is ordered, the court order will specify the time and duration of the visits.
+When supervised visitation is ordered, the court order will specify the time and duration of the visits.
 In some cases, the court order will also specify where the visits are to take place and who (relative, friend or professional) will supervise the visits.

 Talk to your San Francisco child custody attorney about your concerns.
 He will make the court aware of any threats to the children’s safety and help find the right visitation option for you and your children.